chparmley/Remote-Arduino-Servo-Control/README.md

 Arduino IDE:
 https://www.arduino.cc/en/software

+Ensure servo pwm connection wires are plugged into ports 3 and 10 of the Arduino.

 Open the Arduino IDE and select:
-File->Examples->Firmata->StandardFirmata
+1. File->Examples->Firmata->StandardFirmata

-Flash this example sketch to the Arduino Uno or equally capable board.
+2. Flash this example sketch to the Arduino Uno or equally capable board.

 From within the Processing application:
 1. File->Open